 You can also tell the difference between goat and sheep by noticing their habits and behavior.
 Take a look at their behavior as a group.
 You'll notice sheep usually move in a flock and rarely separate, whereas goats are more curious and adventurous, wandering off as they please, being much more independent than their bovine counterparts.

-If you'd like to read similar articles to What Is the Difference Between Goat and Sheep, we recommend you browse around our Pets category.
+If you want to read similar articles to What Is the Difference Between Goat and Sheep, we recommend you visit our Pets category.